Skantastico/Skantastico.github.io/index.md

 My background is in physics and aviation (air traffic).

-I'm into open source projects (bitcoin, Linux) woodworking and secondbraining (currenlty using Roam).
+I'm into open source projects (Bitcoin, Linux) woodworking and secondbraining (currently using Roam).

 ## Projects I've Worked On